breno12321/Watson-Synthesizer/readme.md

  ```
  and it will start🙌.

+**IMPORTANT: Application currently supports only PTBR comments, but the provider for Watson T2S is already able to send voice just change the Comment create method**

  ---

  OBS.: If you want to do a clean start or make sure everything is ok to rebuild the environment, you can run